Plique-à-jour: History

 The technique was developed in the Byzantine Empire in 6th century AD.
 Some examples of Byzantine plique-à-jour survived in Georgian icons.
-The technique of plique-à-jour was adopted by Kievan Russia (a strong trading partner of Constantinople) with other enamel techniques.
-Despite its complexity plique-à-jour tableware (especially "kovsh" bowls) was used by its aristocracy.
-Russian masters significantly developed plique-à-jour technique: in addition to cells cut in precious metal they worked with cells made of silver wire.
-Unfortunately the plique-à-jour technique of Kievan Russia was lost after the crushing Mongol invasion in the 13th century.
+The technique of plique-à-jour was adopted by Kievan Rus' (a strong trading partner of Constantinople) with other enamel techniques.
+Despite its complexity, plique-à-jour tableware (especially "kovsh" bowls) was used by its aristocracy.
+Russian masters significantly developed the plique-à-jour technique: in addition to cells cut from precious metal, they worked with cells made of silver wire.
+Unfortunately, the plique-à-jour technique of Kievan Rus' was lost after the crushing Mongol invasion in the 13th century.
 Some surviving examples are exhibited in the Historical Museum in Moscow.

 Western Europe adopted the plique-à-jour technique (cells cut in metal) of Byzantium.
-The term smalta clara ("clear enamel"), probably meaning plique-à-jour appears in 1295 in the inventory of Pope Boniface VIII and the French term itself appears in inventories from the 14th century onwards.
-Benvenuto Cellini (1500–1571) gives a full description of the process in his Treatises of Benvenuto Cellini on Gold-smithing and Sculpture of 1568.
-Pre-19th century pieces are extremely rare because of their "extreme fragility ... which increases greatly with their size", and the difficulty of the technique.
+The term smalta clara ("clear enamel"), probably meaning plique-à-jour, appears in 1295 in the inventory of Pope Boniface VIII and the French term itself appears in inventories from the 14th century onwards.
+Benvenuto Cellini (1500–1571) gives a complete description of the process in his Treatises of Benvenuto Cellini on Gold-smithing and Sculpture of 1568.
+Pre-19th century pieces are scarce because of their "extreme fragility ... which increases greatly with their size", and the difficulty of the technique.
 Survivals "are almost exclusively small ornamental pieces".
 The outstanding early examples that survive are "the decorative insets in the early fifteenth-century Mérode Cup (Burgundian cup) at the Victoria and Albert Museum in London, a Swiss early sixteenth-century plique-à-jour enamel plaque representing the family of the Virgin Mary in the Metropolitan Museum of Art in New York, and the eight pinnacle points over the front of the eleventh-century Saint Stephen's Crown in Hungary".
 The technique was lost in both Western and Eastern Europe.

-The technique was revived in the late 19th century movement of revivalist jewellery, and became especially popular in Russia and Scandinavia.
+The technique was revived in the late 19th-century movement of revivalist jewelry, and became especially popular in Russia and Scandinavia.
 Works by Pavel Ovchinikov, Ivan Khlebnikov, and some masters working for Faberge are real masterpieces of plique-à-jour.
-Russian masters predominately worked with tableware.
+Russian masters predominantly worked with tableware.
 Norwegian jewellers included David Andersen and J. Tostrup in Oslo, and Martin Hummer in Bergen.
 Art Nouveau artists such as René Lalique, Lucien Gaillard and other French and German artists predominantly used plique-à-jour in small jewellery, though the Victoria & Albert Museum has a tray of 1901 by Eugène Feuillâtre (1870–1916).

-Currently plique-à-jour is not often used, because it is challenging technically and mainly because of breaks in transferring skills from one generation of jewellers to the next.
+Currently, plique-à-jour is not often used, primarily because it is technically challenging and also due to the difficulty in transferring skills from one generation of jewelers to the next.
 However, some luxury houses do produce limited numbers of products in the plique-à-jour technique, for example Tiffany in jewellery, and Bulushoff in jewellery and tableware.
 Works in the shotai shippo technique are also known from China and Iran.